TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/oas.md

 #### Step 1: Configure implementation language for your plugin

-Scroll down until the *Plugins Configuration* section is displayed with the option to configure a plugin driver and a list of plugin types, e.g. *Pre Plugin*, *Post Plugin* etc.
+In the *Plugins Configuration* section, select the *Plugin Driver*, which tells Tyk which type of plugin to expect: Go, gRPC, JavaScript (OTTO), Lua or Python.

+You can configure custom data that will be made available to your plugin function as a JSON formatted object in the *Config Data* option.

 {{< img src="/img/plugins/plugins_oas_api_driver_options.png" alt="OAS API Plugins Driver Config" >}}